docwire/docwire/README.md

 ./build.ps1
 ```

+**Important note**: Sometimes installation of dependencies may fail due to various reasons.
+Some of those reasons are not related to the DocWire SDK itself, but rather to the vcpkg package manager or the specific dependencies being installed.
+For example, errors may occur while downloading sources or if there are unexpected changes in vcpkg ports or upstream websites.
+In such cases, it is recommended to [report the issue to the vcpkg](https://github.com/microsoft/vcpkg/issues) or just try running the installation script again.
+In rare cases, some dependencies may require manual intervention or additional configuration before they can be successfully installed.
+If you encounter any issues during the installation process, please don't hesitate to reach out to the [DocWire SDK community for support](https://github.com/docwire/docwire/issues).

 After building process is completed, binaries will be exported using "vcpkg export" command and available in docwire-`<version>` directory.
 This directory can be integrated with your development environment.

 3. **Integrate with your project or development environment**